dmyersturnbull/tyrannosaurus/README.md

 Consider using [PyPi’s test repository](https://test.pypi.org) before uploading to the main one.
 Note that you still can’t delete it or update it with the same version number.
+Finally, you may want to upload to conda-forge or generate a Docker image.
-Here’s the command:
+Here’s the command for PyPi test upload:

 ```
 python -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 ```

-Finally, you may want to upload to conda-forge or generate a Docker image.

 ### Configuring